 Being Brutally Honest

 Although it’s essential for you to be as honest as possible, being too honest can be even more damaging.
-Things like not liking the person who interviewed you or thinking they were incompetent aren’t going to get you very far; instead, try saying things like ‘ I didn’t think that management style was suited to me’ or ‘ I don’t think I fit into the existing team.’
+Instead of negative statements, try saying things like ‘ I didn’t think that management style was suited to me’ or ‘ I don’t think I fit into the existing team.’

 Talking Negatively About the Company

-No good will come from speaking badly about any company that has taken the time to interview you and offer you a position.
+No good will come from speaking badly about any company.
 It’s going to make you look unprofessional.
 Only when something serious has occurred should you speak badly about a company.

 Ignoring the Offer

 Ok, so it’s likely to be a difficult and awkward conversation when turning down a position.
 However, this isn’t an excuse to ignore them completely.
-You should always make sure you make contact with a company that has spent time selecting you, interviewing, and then offering you a position.
+Make sure you reach back out to a company that has spent time selecting you, interviewing, and then offering you a position.
 It’s polite and makes you look more professional.

 Leading the Company On

 It’s not beneficial to you or the company for you to lead them on.
-Make sure you give them an answer as soon as you have come to a decision, even if that decision is turning them down.
+Make sure you give them an answer as soon as you make a decision.

 Turning Down an Offer Too Soon

 It’s important to remember that any job offer is an achievement!
-However, if it’s not right for you, knowing how to professionally turn down a job offer can turn a sticky situation into a successful one.
+But, if it’s not right for you, knowing how to professionally turn down a job offer can turn a sticky situation into a successful one.
 Yes, times are hard at the moment, and more and more people are feeling the desperation behind securing work and maintaining their financial circumstances, but this still shouldn’t be a reason to accept a job that isn’t a good fit for you.
-Related: How to Crush Your Second Interview (With Example Questions)